Chetan-Goyal/DatabaseNotes/notes/Section 1 - Transactions.md

 Only commited changes from other transactions are visible in our transaction.

 ## Repeatable Read
-Even if data is changed, our transaction will consider the same data even when it is read again.
-(ONly in case of Postgresql, other shows different data)
+Even if data is changed, our transaction will show different data when it is read again.
+(ONly in case of Postgresql, we see same data)

-Important Point (Non Postgres) : As name suggests, It allows repeatable read means row level locking on already read data.
-So, if some data is inserted, it will be visible in the results as lock is not present there.
+**Important Point (Non Postgres) : As name suggests, It allows repeatable read means row level locking on already read data.
+So, if some data is inserted, it will be visible in the results as lock is not present there.**

 ## Serializable
 All transactions are serialiaised. means one after the other like a queue.